seldridge/motrpac_atac_mop/README.md

 The structure of the pipeline output is a bit complex.
 Most of the important metrics are in a JSON report in the `call-qc_report` subdirectory of each run.
 The are also plots of TSS enrichment in `call-ataqc` subdirectories.
 The `extract-atac-outputs.sh` script in `files` pulls out these files as well as HTML QC reports, filtered BAM files, and peak files from all runs of pipeline and compiles them in a single folder.
 It also collapses all JSON reports into a single tab-delimited file called `merged.qc.txt` with section headers indicated by `##########`.
 Note that, as written, the collapsed JSON file will not make sense if different samples have different numbers of replicates.

-**The following metadata and QC metrics should be compiled and reported for every sample:**
+**At a minimum, the following metadata and QC metrics should be compiled and reported for every sample:**

 - sample name
 - FASTQ prefix